phproberto/joomla-entity/docs/Traits/HasTranslations.md

 }
 ```

-This traits also requires that your entity implements the `loadTranslations()` method.
+This trait also requires that your entity implements the `loadTranslations()` method.
 Here is an example of how it does it for com_content article entity through the articles model:

 ```php
 	/**